ryantrinkle/daml-rock-paper-scissors/README.md

 # Project Ideas App
+- A sample app designed for the Daml Fundamentals Certificate Path
-Daml templates designed for a platform for proposing project ideas to get rejected/approved.
+- Daml templates designed for a platform for proposing project ideas to get rejected/approved.

 ### I. Overview
 This project was created by using the `empty-skeleton` template.
 The project adopts and exemplifies the `proposal-accept` design pattern.
 A signatory can create a ProjectIdea contract.
 Then they can exercise the Propose choice as a controller to get the project proposal either approved or rejected by their manager.
 If the manager, a controller, exercises Reject choice on the proposed contract, the employee can exercise Revise choice on it to re-propose the project with updated details.
 Upon manager exercising Accept choice, a Project contract is created.